croz-ltd/nrich/nrich-excel/README.md

 ## Overview
 nrich-excel is a library intended to simplify excel report generation for simple reports (i.e. exporting search results).
 It uses Apache POI library for excel creation.
-Excel reports are generated from templates and library also supports template variable resolving.
+Excel reports are generated from templates (standard excel files) and library also supports template variable resolving.

 ## Setting up Spring beans